Majiayao culture: Pottery

 The most distinctive artifacts of the Majiayao culture are the painted pottery.
 During the Majiayao phase, potters decorated their wares with designs in black pigment featuring sweeping parallel lines and dots.
 Pottery of the Banshan phase is distinguished by curvilinear designs using both black and red paints.
 Machang-phase pottery is similar, but often not as carefully finished.
 Its development is associated with interaction between hunter-gatherers in the Qinghai region and the westward expansion of agricultural Yangshao people.

 In contrast to plain pottery, the Majiayao painted pottery was produced at large, centralised workshops.
 The largest Neolithic workshop found in China is at Baidaogouping, Gansu.
 The manufacture of large amounts of painted pottery means there were professional craftspeople to produce it, which is taken to indicate increasing social complexity.
 Control over the production process and quality declined by the Banshan phase, potentially due to greater demand for pottery to use in funeral rituals, similar to what Hung Ling-yu calls the "modern Wal-Mart syndrome".

+Pottery style emerging from the Yangshao culture spread to the Majiayao culture, and then further to Xinjiang and Central Asia.

+Symbolism

+The Majiayao culture used a wide variety of symbols in its pottery, some of them abstract and geometric, including the well-known Neolithic symbol of the Swastika, some of them figurative, such as frontal and rather realistic anthropomorphic depictions, The Swastika symbol was particularly used during the final Majiayao Machang period (2300–2000 BC), and became a current symbol in Buddhism representing samsara.
+The symbols include net patterns, eight-angled star patterns, connected-shell patterns, petal patterns, vortex patterns etc...
+Many motifs were already known from the preceding Yangshao culture (5000–3000 BC).

 Bronze

+Bronze technology was imported to China from the steppes.
 The oldest bronze object found in China was a knife found at a Majiayao site in Dongxiang, Gansu, and dated to 2900–2740 BC.

 Further copper and bronze objects have been found at Machang-period sites in Gansu.

 Metallurgy spread to the middle and lower Yellow River region in the late 3rd millennium BC.
+Contacts between the Afanasievo culture and the Majiayao culture and the Qijia culture have been considered for the transmission of bronze technology.

+Introduction of pastoralism

+Domesticated cattle, sheep, and goats first appear in Western Asia circa 8000 BC.
+Their introduction in China may have been through the Hexi Corridor during the Majiayao culture period, although an alternative may be a route through the Eurasian grasslands and then through the Mongolian plateau circa 3500–2500 BC.